davidmeredith/devsGuidebook/devGuidebook.md

 #### Error Handling - Exceptions vs Errors-as-Values

 Errors as values vs exceptions is a hotly debated topic in programming communities.
 There are pros and cons to each approach as discussed below.
 My personal opinion is that if used correctly, (runtime) exceptions are an effective error handling strategy, and there are compelling reasons why exceptions are idiomatic in many popular languages - language designers aren't dumb.
-However, I also recognise that exceptions can be abused and used incorrectly so care should be used in their application.
-I also recommend that errors-as-values should be used to model known business errors to 'make (known) invalid states unrepresentable' in your application - the two approaches are not mutually exclusive.
+However, I also recognise that exceptions can be both intentionally abused and used incorrectly, and so care should be used in their application.
+I also recommend that errors-as-values should be used to model known business errors to 'make (known) invalid states unrepresentable' in your application - the two approaches need not be mutually exclusive.

 Example Errors-as-Values:
 ```go